-This campaign for traffic system reform (a re-launch of FiT Roads) asserts the equal right of all road-users to co-exist in peace on roads free of vexatious traffic control.
+This campaign for traffic system reform asserts the equal right of all road-users to co-exist in peace on roads free of vexatious traffic control.

-With journey times at an all-time high, and 25,000 humans killed or hurt on UK roads every year, the current system can hardly claim success.
+With journey times at an all-time high, and 25,000 humans killed or hurt on UK roads every year, the current system can hardly claim to be a success.
 We complain about the traffic and blame other drivers, but could it be traffic controls that are the problem?

 Lights are the most visible symptom of a dysfunctional system.
 The system is based on a bad idea – priority.
 Priority imposes unequal rights-of-way.
 It licenses main road traffic to neglect other road-users, regardless who was there first.
 “Get out of my way!” yells priority, as it denies infinite filtering opportunities and expressions of fellow feeling.